PragyanSinha/LearnReact/README.md

 # LearnReact
-This repository contains all the concepts of react.
+This repository contains introductory concepts of react.